Welcome Basic Studio Gear Additional Gear Components Background Buying Guides Other Stuff

 Ahhh, but computers only understand digital information.
 The solo is lost forever.
 The feast... it is ruined!

 Have no fear!
-The Analog Digital Converter is here to rescue us and the eternal immortality of your solo.
+The Analog Digital Converter is here to rescue us and the eternal immortality of your solos.

 Digital binary data is the output from the ADCs which can now be interpreted by your computer.

-Once again - analog digital converters take the electrical signal from your instrument or mic and translate it to a digital form that can be used by your Digital Audio Workstation (DAW), which in this case is your home computer.
+Once again - analog digital converters take the electrical signal from your instrument or mic and translate it to a digital form that can be used by your Digital Audio Workstation (DAW), which in this case is a combination of your home computer, audio interface, and recording software.

-So by the end of it's journey, the physical movement of your hands or vocal chords are processed into a digital form that can know be saved to your hard drive for all time.
+So by the end of it's journey, the physical movement of your hands or vocal chords are processed into a digital form that can now be saved to your hard drive.

 The returning journey is just as simple.

-The digital data returns back to an analog signal that can be reproduced by your speakers, creating the sound waves we can hear with our ears.
+The digital data returns back to an analog signal that can be reproduced by your speakers, creating the sound waves we detect with our ears.

 Just as the Analog Digital Converters discussed above, Digital Analog Converters (DACs) convert the signal from digital binary data to an electrical analog signal.